James R. Hurley

-James R. Hurley (born January 29, 1932 in Seaford, Delaware) is an American Republican Party politician from Millville in Cumberland County, New Jersey.
+James R. Hurley (January 29, 1932 – June 17, 2023) was an American Republican politician from Millville, New Jersey.
+He was a member of the New Jersey Legislature from 1968 to 1990, and had stints as the Republican leader in both houses.

+Career

 Hurley served on Cumberland County's first Board of Chosen Freeholders.
 He was later elected a member of the New Jersey General Assembly, where he represented the 1st Legislative District from 1968 to 1982 and served as both Minority Leader and Majority Leader.
 In 1982 he was elevated to the New Jersey Senate where he served for a time as Minority Leader.

-On January 2, 1990, Hurley stepped down from the Senate, after he was appointed as a member of the New Jersey Casino Control Commission by Governor Thomas Kean.
+On January 2, 1990, Hurley stepped down from the Senate, after he was appointed a member of the New Jersey Casino Control Commission by Governor Thomas Kean.
 He was reappointed in 1992 by Governor James Florio and in 1997 by Governor Christine Todd Whitman.
-On October 29, 1998, he was appointed as the Commission's fifth Chairman and served in that capacity until 2002.
+On October 29, 1998, he was appointed the commission's fifth Chairman and served in that capacity until 2002.